What is OpenBin?

 - Register and create or join a location

-- Print QR labels and attach them to your bins
+- Print labels and attach them to your bins

-- Scan a label to see what's inside
+- Scan a label to see and update what's inside

 Who it's for

 Households organizing garages, closets, and storage units.
-Small teams tracking tools or supplies across shared spaces.
+Small teams tracking supplies across shared spaces.
 Anyone who wants to self-host their inventory data in a single Docker container.

 Key features